iraftoul/WordPress/readme.md

 In the welcome screen, provide the following information to complete the wordpress initialization:

-****Site title, username, password and your email.****
+**_Site title, username, password and your email._**

-After successfully setting up WordPress, the login screen opens.
+After setting up WordPress, the login screen opens.
 Use the username and password you provided to log in.
-Hopefully everything is now set up and you can start editing on Wordpress.
+Everything should be now set up and you can start editing on Wordpress.

 For more context and input on the topic feel free to go through this recent post by IBM: